GhtGhoster/molek-syntez-solitaire-solver/README.md

 Automated solution finder and executioner for MOLEK-SYNTEZ Solitaire minigame.
 No command line interface is in place yet, you'll have to edit the code manually.

-The solutions are rather goofy, especially near the end, will work on that.
+The bot works by finding any solutions by navigating the game state tree, preferring lowest available moves counts.T his method is used to find several solutions which are then optimized by limited depth full tree exploration around the winning paths.

 Get the game on [steam](https://store.steampowered.com/app/1168880/MOLEKSYNTEZ/)

 ## Mistake history

 - My implementation of copying game states and passing past_matrices history was wrong, leading to loops and incorrect game states
 - My heuristic score calculation was ineffective, reverted to preferring lowest move counts
   ```rust
   if self.collapsed {